alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       - The Directional Light Scattering color curve controls how the directional light color is filtered as it nears the horizon.

-      - The Atmospheric Scattering LUT texture is a special HDR lookup table which is used to imitate the appearance of atmospheric scattering for the sun and the moon.
-The Y axis represents the height of the sun or moon relative to the horizon, and the X axis is roughly the height of the specific pixel being rendered for that point in the sky.
-It is very specifically and carefully authored, and if you want to customize it, I would suggest exporting it and making modifications rather than trying to make your own from scratch.
+      - The Sun and Moon atmosphere LUT textures are used by the sky material to derive atmospheric colors from camera vector and the orientation of the sun/moon light.
+They are volume textures authored in a pretty complex process to closely match sky atmosphere colors by default.
+If you want to modify them, I would recommend just doing color transforms to the included textures.

 -----
 SIMULATION